pachi-belero/slide-html/README.md

 `src/slide.html` to view your changes, or run `npm run build` to generate the standalone `slide.html` version.

+Also, you can run `npm run convert input_text_file output_slide_file.html` to generate a new HTML file from the text file specified, using `slide.html` as a template.

 ## License

 Code is distributed under MIT license, feel free to use it.